Hnasar/hnasar.github.com/git/git-presentation.md

     [____]          [____]
 ~~~~~~~~~~~~~~~~~~~

+* (DANGEROUS if the remote repo gets completely messed up, try `git push -f`
+  It's usually better to resolve conflicts rather than do this.
+This can lead
+  to lost data)

 Remote: Creating a new local
 ----------------------------
 > * Download an entire remote repository to a new local copy with `git clone`